Lane Thomas Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have a 3.82 team ERA that ranks seventh across all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.82).

-- Mariners pitchers combine to surrender 78 home runs (one per game), the fourth-fewest in the league.
+- Mariners pitchers combine to give up 79 home runs (one per game), the fifth-fewest in the league.

-- The Mariners will send Woo (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 5.09 ERA and 25 strikeouts in 17 2/3 innings pitched.

-- The right-hander's most recent time out was on Thursday against the New York Yankees, when he went 5 1/3 scoreless innings while allowing two hits.
+- The right-hander's most recent appearance was on Friday against the Baltimore Orioles, when he went seven innings, surrendering one earned run while giving up two hits.

-- In four games this season, the 23-year-old has a 5.09 ERA and 12.7 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.